What are the details

 Reminder about the timing

-When you disenroll from your Medicare Advantage plan, the dis-enrollment begins the first day of the next month after dis-enrollment.
+When you disenroll from your Medicare Advantage plan, the dis-enrollment begins the first day of the next month.

 automatic SSA premium deductions